vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

 To reach that Vishnu, who is the object of bhakti and who is alone fit to be praised and worshipped in every way, Bhishma enumerates His qualities by ten attributes, which begin with "the beginningless and endless" and which distinguish Him from all other minor gods.
 The beginnlngless and the endless :- The lord is ever ready to help; He is not limited by time.
 Vishnu: - Not limited by space; all pervasive.
 Great Ruler of all the worlds: He is possessed of mighty powers adequate to fulfil all the wishes of His devotees.
 Supervisor of the worlds; This quality is natural to Him.
 He never forgets, but remembers (to fulfil the wishes of His devotees).
 To be known from the Vedas (Brahmanyam) : All the Vedas In their branches extol Him, and so it is easy to know Him and praise Him.
 Knower of all dharmas: Just as He appreciates bhakti (taught by the sastras), He appreciates equally stava (praise).
-Enhancing the fame of the world: "By praising Him the praiser becomes himself praise- worthy," says the Vishnu Dharma.
+Enhancing the fame of the world: "By praising Him the praiser becomes himself praiseworthy," says the Vishnu Dharma.
 Hence in respect of all persons in all the worlds, who praise Him, He makes them also objects of praise by others.
 Master of the worlds:- Hence, He deserves all praise and service.
 In His essential nature He is endowed with supreme - greatness indicative of sovereignty.
 Great person (Mahatbhutam) : Possessed of supreme wealth which is natural to him.
 So He is worshipped easily.
 The great are easily pleased with those who show by some act of theirs that they are desirous of obtaining favours from them.
 They do not want anything more.
 In the Udyoga parvan (of the Mahabharata), it is said: "The Lord does not expect anything other than a jar of water (offered by way of respect), or washing the feet or kind enquiries about welfare".
 The case of all beings and their existence :- He is the cause of existence and life to those who are not atheists.
 Hence, He surely shows His grace to them.
 Praising (Stuvan): Praise in some way or other of His qualities will do; it need not be the same as or as perfect as bhakti-yoga.
-Tides over all sorrows: The devotee reaches the cool lake of unsurpassed bliss which is the Lord, after crossing the forest- fire of the threefold torments of samsara, In this context, it is proper that the word stuvan in stanza 6 should be interpreted to denote a very easy way of pleasing Him, The word stuvan, used earlier in the previous stanza, as it is combined with dhyayan, denotes a more difficult means of attaining Him (because dhyana etc., are not easy of performance).
+Tides over all sorrows: The devotee reaches the cool lake of unsurpassed bliss which is the Lord, after crossing the forestfire of the threefold torments of samsara, In this context, it is proper that the word stuvan in stanza 6 should be interpreted to denote a very easy way of pleasing Him, The word stuvan, used earlier in the previous stanza, as it is combined with dhyayan, denotes a more difficult means of attaining Him (because dhyana etc., are not easy of performance).
 If not so understood, there will result the fault of repetition.
 Besides, among the questions propounded there is a separate question "stuvantah kam" (Praising whom).
 Hence this answer, contained in stanzas 6 and 7, must be taken to answer that distinct question separately.
 Again there is the fact that other sastras also support this view.
 </details>

 <details open><summary>विश्वास-प्रस्तुतिः</summary>